-Maximum log length 20 in (508 mm) east-west
+Maximum log length 18 in (457 mm) east-west

 Flue outlet diameter 6 in (150 mm)

 Recommended connector pipe diameter 6 in (150 mm)

 Type of chimney ULC S635, CAN/ULC-S640, UL 1777

 Baffle material C-Cast

-Approved for alcove installation No
+Approved for alcove installation Not applicable

 Approved for mobile home installation No

-Shipping weight (without option) 422 lb (191 kg)

-Appliance weight (without option) 370 lb (168 kg)

 Type of door Simple, glass with cast iron frame

 Type of glass Ceramic glass

-Blower Included (up to 144 CFM)
+Blower Included (Up to 144 CFM)

 Particulate emission standard EPA / CSA B415.1-10

-USA standard (Safety) UL 1482, UL 737
+USA Standard (Safety) UL 1482, UL 737

-Canada standard (Safety) ULC-S628
+Canada Standard (Safety) ULC-S628

-&lt;sup>1 North-south: ends of the logs visible, East-west: (sides of the logs visible).
+&lt;sup>10 North-south: ends of the logs visible, East-west: sides of the logs visible.

-&lt;sup>2 Mobile homes (Canada) or manufactured homes (USA): The US Department of Housing and Urban Development describes "manufactured homes" better known as "mobile homes" as follows; buildings built on fixed wheels and those transported on temporary wheels/axles and set on a permanent foundation.
+&lt;sup>11 Mobile homes (Canada) or manufactured homes (USA): The US Department of Housing and Urban Development describes "manufactured homes" better known as "mobile homes" as follows; buildings built on fixed wheels and those transported on temporary wheels/axles and set on a permanent foundation.
 In Canada, a mobile home is a dwelling for which the manufacture and assembly of each component is completed or substantially completed prior to being moved to a site for installation on a foundation and connection to service facilities and which conforms to the CAN/CSA-Z240 MH standard.

-&lt;sup>3 Tested and certified in compliance with CFR 40 part 60, subpart AAA, section 60.534(a)(1(ii) and Draft ASTM WK47329-14.
+&lt;sup>12 Tested and certified in compliance with CFR 40 part 60, subpart AAA, section 60.534(a)(1(ii) and draft ASTM WK47329-14 based on the ATM send by EPA on October 12th, 2017.